arionlauriano/Hollow-Universe/README.md

 # Hollow Universe
-Desenvolvimento de Apps e Bots para o servidor de The Hollow o RPG.
+Desenvolvimento do bot de discord Ezra para o RPG, The Hollow.

-Apps and Bots development for the RPG, The Hollow.
+Discord bot Ezra's development for the RPG The Hollow.